DevAkaya/Elysium/Mindboard/Lotus - Phill & Wisdom/The Akayan Sermon.md

 Jasper replied, “What is this nectar O Sage?”
 A smile of contentment was cloven from his face from which he propounded:

 Verily, it is this nectar which takes multiple forms.
 Cloven from the fragrance of this nectar is the liberation of oneself from the wickedness of life.
+At the early dawn of man; liberated were those among you who thought beyond.